Tools

 | ✓ Connected | Already connected.
 (N) indicates multiple accounts. |

-Connecting integrations requires the ADMIN or OWNER role.
-Members can use what's connected but see a prompt to "Contact your workspace admin to add this integration."
+Connecting integrations requires the Admin or Owner role.
+Members can use whatever's connected, but see unconnected integrations dimmed with a note to "Contact your workspace admin to add this integration."

 Connecting an integration